aman-kumar29/CouponZen/README.md

-# yt_summarizer
+# CouponZen

-A simple application which can summarize youtube videos from a link
+A simple application to store and retrieve all your coupons!!

 ## Steps to start up the python fastapi server
  - ```pip install -r requirements.txt```